Sidney Reilly: Execution

 Thus, undercover agents of the OGPU lured Reilly into Bolshevik Russia, ostensibly to meet with supposed anti-Communist revolutionaries.
-At the Soviet-Finnish border Reilly was introduced to undercover OGPU agents posing as senior Trust representatives from Moscow.
+At the Soviet-Finnish border, Reilly was introduced to undercover OGPU agents who posed as senior Trust representatives from Moscow.
 One of these undercover Soviet agents, Alexander Alexandrovich Yakushev, later recalled the meeting:

 Reilly was brought across the border by Toivo Vähä, a former Finnish Red Guard fighter who now served the OGPU.
 Vähä took Reilly over the Sestra River to the Soviet side and handed him to the OGPU officers.
 (In the 1973 book The Gulag Archipelago, Russian novelist and historian Alexandr Solzhenitsyn states that Richard Ohola, a Finnish Red Guard, was "a participant in the capture of British agent Sidney Reilly".
-In the biographical glossary appended to the latter work, Solzhenitsyn incorrectly speculates that Reilly was "killed while crossing the Soviet-Finnish border.")
+In the biographical glossary appended to the work, Solzhenitsyn incorrectly speculates that Reilly was "killed while crossing the Soviet-Finnish border.")

 After Reilly crossed the Finnish border, the Soviets captured, transported and interrogated him at Lubyanka Prison.
 On arrival Reilly was taken to the office of Roman Pilar, a Soviet official who had arrested and ordered the execution of a close friend of Reilly, Boris Savinkov, the previous year; Reilly was reminded of his own death sentence by a 1918 Soviet tribunal for participation in a counter-revolutionary plot against the Bolshevik government.
 While Reilly was being interrogated, the Soviets publicly claimed that he had been shot trying to cross the Finnish border.
 Whether Reilly was tortured while in OGPU custody is a matter of debate by historians; Cook contends that Reilly was not tortured other than psychologically, through mock executions designed to shake the resolve of prisoners.

-During OGPU interrogation Reilly prevaricated about his personal background and maintained his charade of being a British subject born in Clonmel, Ireland.
+During OGPU interrogation, Reilly prevaricated about his personal background and maintained his charade of being a British subject born in Clonmel, Ireland.
 Although he did not abjure his allegiance to the United Kingdom, he also did not reveal any intelligence matters.
-While facing such daily interrogation, Reilly kept a diary in his cell of tiny handwritten notes on cigarette papers which he hid in the plasterwork of a cell wall.
-While his Soviet captors were interrogating Reilly he in turn was analysing and documenting their techniques.
-The diary was a detailed record of OGPU interrogation techniques, and Reilly was understandably confident that such unique documentation would, if he escaped, be of interest to the British SIS.
+While facing such daily interrogation, Reilly kept a diary in his cell of tiny handwritten notes on cigarette papers, which he hid in the plasterwork of a cell wall.
+While his Soviet captors were interrogating Reilly, he, in turn, was analysing and documenting their techniques.
+The diary contained a detailed record of OGPU interrogation techniques, and Reilly was understandably confident that such unique documentation would, if he escaped, be of interest to the British SIS.
 After Reilly's death, Soviet guards discovered the diary in Reilly's cell, and photographic enhancements were made by OGPU technicians.